citp/privacy-policy-historical/l/le/len/lendingclub.com.md

 ### How Your Credit History and Lending Club Loan Data Are Shared

 When you create a loan listing, you will be posting personal information on the site that will be visible to all users.
-This information includes details about your loan request, as well as your screen name, geographic location, Lending Club credit grade and a description of the loan request.
+This information includes details about your loan request, as well as your screen name, geographic location, Lending Club credit grade, and the purpose for which the loan will be used.

 Qualified Lending Club investors will also see certain credit data collected from or calculated based on your credit bureau file.
 It is necessary to allow prospective investors to see this information as they evaluate your loan request.
 The information displayed to investors includes a credit profile section and a credit history section.
 As noted above, this information is also contained anonymously in loan data files available on the statistics page.